Jake L. Hamon Sr.: Death

 A confidant of the new president came to Ardmore on November 21, 1920.
 Hamon had ordered a private dinner set up in the Randol Hotel for himself and his visitor, where they were expecting to talk about Hamon's role in the new administration.
 According to Bob Hutchins, Clara was not included, but she came down early from upstairs, totally drunk by at least report.
 She and Hamon had an argument before Jake told her to go back to her room and threatened to have police arrest her for disorderly conduct.
 Hutchins escorted Clara to her room, where she apparently laid down and fell asleep.
 When Hamon told Hutchins that he wanted to go up and console her, Hutchins warned him not to go because she had been so distraught all afternoon.
 Hutchins claimed he said, "She thinks you are giving her the brushoff.
-If you go up there now, you will come down on a death wagon.”
+If you go up there now, you will come down on a death wagon."

 Later that evening, Hamon came down alone, reeling, and collapsed when he reached the dining room.
 Hutchins rushed to his side and discovered Jake had been shot.
 A local surgeon was awaiting dinner in the restaurant, and quickly helped Hutchins get the victim to the nearby Ardmore Sanitarium and Hospital.
 Hutchins waited while doctors worked on Hamon.
 Jake claimed he had been cleaning his pistol, and the gun accidentally went off.
 Meanwhile, the doctors found that the bullet had lodged against the victim's spine, and they considered the situation inoperable.
 While fading in and out of consciousness, Hamon told Hutchins to take Clara to his own home in El Paso immediately and send her to Mexico.
 Then see that she came back in time for her trial in court.
 Hutchins faithfully complied.

 Hamon continued to linger between life and death for five days.
 Georgia made it back in time to hold his hand as he took his last breath on November 26, 1920.

 Aftermath

 He was killed by Clara Smith Hamon, his mistress and the wife of his nephew.
 She pleaded self-defense.
 After a trial which lasted seven days, the jury reported back in 39 minutes with a finding of not guilty.

 After her trial, Clara nearly disappeared into obscurity.
-She apparently tried to work as an actress.
-In 2017 the Missouri newspaper Bolivar Herald Free Press ran a series about her that opened with a 1921 headline, “Clara Smith Hamon Film Will Be Barred in City.”
-The article went on to explain who Clara Smith Hamon and Jake L. Hamon were.The silent movie's title was not even named in the article.
+She later tried to work as an actress.
+In 2017 the Missouri newspaper Bolivar Herald Free Press ran a series about her that opened with a 1921 headline, "Clara Smith Hamon Film Will Be Barred in City."
+The article went on to explain who Clara Smith Hamon and Jake L. Hamon were.
+The silent movie's title was not even named in the article.